 Germany published restrictions of VOC emissions from construction products.

-- All wallpapers not made entirely of paper; this means vinyl, textile, cork products etc.
+- these are not made entirely of paper; this covers vinyl, textile, cork products etc.;

 Most recent list of NIK / LCI values

 LCI values are limit values for Volatile Organic Compounds (VOCs), to be applied to VOC emissions test results after 28 days.